gitter-badger/ngcloud/docs/tutorial/quickstart.rst

 On the following sections, we will show you how to organize your own NGS result to feed in NGCloud.
 Also, a detailed explanation will be given to show what's under the hood.

-If your NGS analysis pipeline is not supported by NGCloud, you can add it your own, combining the existed NGCloud report templates.
-This tutorial will show you how to write your own pipeline.
+If your NGS analysis pipeline is not supported by NGCloud, you can add it your own, combining the existed NGCloud report templates. :ref:`custom_pipe_groundup` and :ref:`extend_builtin_pipe` will show you how to write your own pipeline.
 You will need :ref:`NGCloud API documentation <package-api>` for more information.

 Finally, If you enjoy using NGCloud and hope it gets better, the best support will be contributing back to NGCloud.
-See :ref:`contributing` to get involved.
+See :ref:`developing` and :ref:`contributing` to get involved.